christophelles/PhDfiles/README.md

 All _cluster files describe methods to cluster the PCA found using pca_washedtextiles.
 The OPTICS clustering technique was found to be the best at describing the dataset and therefore a measure of the accuracy was determined.

-plsr file was done on a dataset of samples which had been aged for different periods of time (in days), this was done to try and create a predictive model for ageing of wool and cotton textiles.
+plsr_ files were done on a dataset of samples which had been aged for different periods of time (in days), this was done to try and create a predictive model for ageing of wool and cotton textiles. plsr_window refers to the use of a sliding window to select variables, plsr_rf selects variables based on a random forest classifier.